6 Sources

 1

-Arduino positions the platform as ideal for education and research in areas like computer vision, generative AI, and prototyping at the edge
+.
+The platform is designed for education and research in computer vision, generative AI, and prototyping at the edge, making it accessible to students and researchers exploring AI concepts1

 Navi